clanfear/CSSS508/docs/syllabus.md

 been asked and answered here, and if not, this is the place to ask.

 ## Software

 This is a course in R programming, so you will be expected to use R. You are welcome to use lab computers, however R and RStudio are free software, so you are strongly urged to use your own computer so that you will be more comfortable and have easy access.
-In terms of R packages, this course will ephasize the [`tidyverse`](https://tidyverse.org) family of packages for manipulating and displaying data.
+In terms of R packages, this course will emphasize the [`tidyverse`](https://tidyverse.org) family of packages for manipulating and displaying data.
 You can acquire R from the [Comprehensive R Archive Network (CRAN)](https://cran.rstudio.com/) and RStudio from the [RStudio home page](https://www.rstudio.com/products/rstudio/download/) (you want